techidaily/site-phone-solutions/source/_posts/in-2024-read-this-guide-to-find-a-reliable-alternative-to-fake-gps-on-infinix-smart-7-hd-drfone-by-drfone-virtual-android.md

 ![spotify unavailable](https://images.wondershare.com/drfone/2020/2020/spotify-unavailable-pic5.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RAnyQ0uj9Yg?si=Es4_ulcdM_-LuDcq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Spotify did gain a lot of popularity in a very short period of time.
 People are making money, uploading their own content and even exploring newer genres of music.
 However, Spotify is not available world-wide.
 Currently, it is only accessible from 65 countries.
 If you hail from a region where Spotify hasn’t launched yet, you need to update spotify location to a place where it is fully functional.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/ITtcSWvS8bo?si=4M4BfMgaabrW6148" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## **Part 2: How To Edit Your Country on Spotify?**